-Looking at the simplicity of these concept models, it might seem like the conceptual structure of the product you are building is obvious without modeling it.
-But I'd still argue that taking the time to model it will help you build clarity.
-It might lead you to nuance that you would not have noticed otherwise.

-And involving other people helps to build alignment and shared understanding.
+- Even though it might seem obvious, taking the time to model concepts will help you build clarity.
+It might lead you to nuance that you would not have noticed otherwise. - Involving other people helps to build alignment and shared understanding.
 When you have different team members working on different parts of a product, and your team doesn't have a shared understanding, you can end up with a disjointed user experience.
 That's where diagramming can be really powerful, even when it's simple.